Embroidery Digitizing

 Problem:

-Unexpected issues of misaligned patterns, color inconsistencies, or incorrect sizing can be shown due to jumping straight into stitching without testing the design.
+Unexpected issues of wavy patterns, color errors, or incorrect sizing can occur due to jumping straight into stitching without testing the design.

 Solution:

-- Preview the Design: Use embroidery software to visualize your design appearance on chosen fabric.
-This step may help you before stitching to identify potential defects.
+• Preview the Design: Use embroidery software to model your design’s look on the chosen fabric.
+This step may help you before stitching to identify possible issues.

 Incorrect Stabilizer Selection